 James “Jeb” Bashaw is a legendary stockbroker.
 A few years ago Barron’s magazine ranked Bashaw as the top financial adviser in Texas with a client portfolio of $3.8 billion.
 That’s when he was at LPL Financial.
-When we checked with FINRA last week, there was little public information as to why he was terminated.
-Today InvestmentNews says he was let go for selling away.
+When we first checked with FINRA , there was little public information as to why he was terminated.
+Now InvestmentNews says he was let go for selling away.

 InvestmentNews reported that Bradshaw participated in private securities transactions without “providing written disclosure to and obtaining written approval from LPL Financial.
 The report also says he borrowed money from a client and was involved in a business transaction that created a conflict of interest.

 In September 2019 he was suspended for 4 months.
 He consented to the suspension without any admission of wrongdoing.

 [We also have cornerstone content on selling away stockbroker fraud.]